FarronF/limerick-council-meetings/meetings/2023/05/16-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 11th April 2023.md

 Following discussion between Members the proposal was put to a vote.
 The results of

-the voting was as follows:---
+the voting was as follows:
+---
 2

 **For the proposal:**